 NEWS: The River Stewardship Program will be releasing the Fiscal Year (FY) 2024 Request for Proposals in Fall 2023!
 Sign up for the SWQB mailing list here to be notified.

 The goal of the River Stewardship Program is to fund projects that enhance the health of rivers by addressing the root causes of poor water quality and stream habitat.
-Each year the New Mexico Legislature appropriates capital outlay funds for the River Stewardship Program to design and construct projects that improve surface water quality or river habitat statewide and to provide state matching funds required by the terms of any federal grant under the Clean Water Act.
-Annual funding has ranged from $500,000 to $2,300,000.
+Each year the New Mexico Legislature appropriates capital outlay funds and other funding for the River Stewardship Program to design and construct projects that improve surface water quality or river habitat statewide and to provide state matching funds required by the terms of any federal grant under the Clean Water Act.
+Annual capital outlay funding has ranged from $500,000 to $2,300,000.
 In 2021, the New Mexico Legislature appropriated $10 million in American Rescue Plan Act (ARPA) State and Local Fiscal Recovery Funds (SLFRF) to the River Stewardship Program.
 Beginning in 2024, The River Stewardship Program will receive an annual distribution from the Land of Enchantment Legacy Fund, established by the New Mexico Legislature in 2023.

 The River Stewardship Program builds on the success of past efforts with Clean Water Act funding and state funding for watersheds, rivers and wetlands.
 The objectives of the River Stewardship Program include: